STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Edge Gaussian Splatting

 Based on the above analysis and by aggregating the losses over all samples and clients, the total loss function $C$ is

 where we define $\pi_k(\mathcal{S}^{'},\mathcal{D}_{k})$ as the loss function over dataset $\mathcal{D}_{k}$ given GS model $\mathcal{S}^{'}$.
 This leads to the following EGS optimization problem:

 The major obstacle to solving $\mathsf{P}$ is the inaccessibility of the cost function $C$.
 This is because at the optimization stage, the edge server has not yet received the raw image data $\{\mathbf{v}_{i,k}\}$ from the clients, and the loss $\mathcal{L}$ in \eqref{LGS} cannot be evaluated directly.
-To address the challenge, in Section~\ref{section5}, this paper will propose a two-stage STT-GS scheme that can efficiently estimate $\mathcal{L}$ and predict the rendering loss prior to full data transmissions, thereby enabling efficient resource allocation for EGS.
+To address the challenge, Section~\ref{section3} will propose a two-stage STT-GS scheme that can efficiently estimate $\mathcal{L}$ and predict the rendering loss prior to full data transmissions, thereby enabling efficient resource allocation for EGS.

 \begin{remark} We assume that the uplink channels $\{H_{k,j}\}$ in problem P are known at the edge server by using the pilot signals.
 If the estimated values of $\{H_{k,j}\}$ involve errors, we can reformulate P as robust EGS by constraining the outage probability (OP) of each client below a certain threshold.
-Such OP constraints can be properly handled by Bernstein-Type Inequalities and convex optimization. \end{remark}
+Such OP constraints can be handled by Bernstein-Type Inequalities. \end{remark}